 We’re not born angry.
-Perhaps, then we should take a step back to think about what we say and how what we say will affect others.
-Now I know that when I help or talk to someone in a kind way, it sets me up for the day.
+We must step back and work through why we think we may be angry and how what we say will affect others.
+Now, when I help or talk to someone in a kind way, it sets me up for the day.

-Unfortunately, when I did change, those around chose to ignore those changes.
-People see what they want to see, it’s easier that way.
-It’s easier for others to continue to get us into trouble when we’re landing ourselves in trouble, rather than them working through their own flaws.
-I changed but others didn’t.
+Sadly, as is often the case that when we do change, those around us choose to ignore the fact that we’ve changed.
+People see what they want to see, or have known.
+It’s also easier for others to continue to get us into trouble, rather than recognise their own flaws.

 I changed but others didn’t.
 We can all change something in us.
 It is time for us all to start making a difference.
 A kind word can change someone’s day and make us feel good that we’ve said something kind.
 Kind words go such a long way.